Akis32/GEE_Wildfire_Impact_app/README.md

 ## AOI Impact Analysis

-To analyze specific regions:

-1. Use the drawing tools (UI No 6) to define the AOI.
+The Wildfire Impact application enables for furter analysis of user defined Areas Of Interst (AOI).
+To asses the wildfire impact of specific regions:
+- **Step 1:** Define the AOI from the custom Drawing Tools (UI No 6).
+Click on ether polygon or rectangle to specify the AOI.
+Click a second time on the polygon or rectangle button to reset the polygons an define a defferent AOI.
+It is good practice to enclose one wildfire per AOI.
+Large AOI may cause very long processing times
-2. Click the AOI Impact button.
+- **Step 2:** Click on the AOI Impact button
+- **Step 3:** The results will pop up
+    - DNBR pixel frequancy in the burn area within the AOI
+    - Burn area in ha (This calculation is processing havey and will take some time usually 1 to 3 minutes)
-3. View results: DNBR pixel frequency, burn area in hectares, and KML export link (UI No 9).
+    - KML Export link (UI No 9)
-4. Use the pan icon (UI No 7) to exit drawing mode and navigate on the map.

-**Note**: Cloud coverage can affect results, so ensure your AOI images are cloud-free.
+- **Step 4:** Use the pan icon (UI No7) to exit drawing mode an navigate on the map **Note**: Cloud coverage can affect results, so ensure your AOI images are cloud-free.

 ![AOI Impact](https://github.com/Akis32/GEE_Wildfire_Impact_app/assets/142306838/6f5573cc-302f-4f25-b158-91d18fa6898d)